What’s The Difference Between Off-the-Shelf and Custom Content

 Off-the-shelf course content is usually available for immediate download or completion and while traditionally only available on the provider’s own website is often now suitable for external LMS integration.
 It is no longer necessary that you have to have your own LMS/LXP to access an elearning library with the advances in cloud computing and content management allowing you to have access to content via the cloud.

-The nature of generic course content like this is that it appeals to a broader audience than just those employed by a single business.
 There is often a misconception that such courses are only on very general topics because of their varied applications and appeal – but in truth, the sheer amount of such courses available now means that more specialised content areas are now covered too.

 Off-the-Shelf vs. Custom Content: Development Time and Effort